Jerry Mander, Four Arguments for the Elimination of Television

 From its earliest sixteenth century uses in English and other European languages ‘animal’ and whatever other expressions correspond to it have been employed both to name a class whose members include spiders, bees, chimpanzees, dolphins and humans—among others, but not plants, inanimate beings, angels, and God, and also to name the class consisting of nonhuman animals.
 It is this latter use that became dominant in modern Western cultures and with it a habit of mind that, by distracting our attention from how much we share with other animal species…

 Since then, evolutionary claims that we are in fact animals is not a resurrection of the older usage; it is a new usage that claims we are nothing more than animals, a claim not implied by Aristotle’s definition of us as ‘rational mortal animals.’
 There is both a continuity and a distinction implied between rational humans and non-rational animals, and while many animals have intelligence on some plane (artificial intelligence, after failing to duplicate human intelligence, scaled back and tried to duplicate insect intelligence, and failed at that too), there’s something special to human intelligence.
-The singularity we are in now may be a predicament, but no other animal could make such dimensions.
+The singularity we are in now may be a predicament, but no other animal could make a predicament of such dimensions.

 I will be interested in a direction taken by Mander and the neo-Paleo movement, in a line that MacIntyre does not really explore.
 Perhaps his thesis about why we, as dependent rational animals, need the virtues, is greater than anything I will explore here.
 But I have my sights on something lower.